 Often, there’s no brief.
 Or, there is one, but it’s vague and unhelpful – “I need a new logo”.

 Or, it goes the other way.
-Too much information on a brief that’s not brief.
+Too much information.
+A brief that’s not brief.
 Prescriptive demands with no chance to add your graphic design creative flair.
-“Change the rectangle to colour reference #6EA4BF and add a 5% drop shadow”.
+“Change the rectangle to Hex colour system reference #6EA4BF, and add a 5% drop shadow”.

 Maybe the brief just doesn’t inspire you.
-Or, it sparks a rough creative idea, but it’s one you’ve never done before, and are not quite sure how to do it.
+Or, it sparks a rough creative idea, but it’s one you’ve never done before.
+And you’re not quite sure how to do it.